kingakisielinska/mObywatel-user-guide/document management/GitHub Pages/mObywatel.md

 ### Transfering data to a person verifying the identity

-In order to provide data to a person verifying your identity as part of the mObywatel service , you need to:
+To provide data to a person verifying your identity as part of the mObywatel service , you need to:
-1. Start the mObywatel service.
+1. Click **mObywatel** in the home page.
 2. At the bottom of the screen, select **transfer**.
 3. Select **transfer to a person verifying your identity**.